 Fortes (later Trusthouse Forte) were a hospitality giant and the leaders of the roadside market before being bought out by Granada.
 They owned hundreds of restaurants and planned many services.
 Before motorways, they ran many hotels and cafés around the country.
 Their first business was a milk bar in 1935.

 Owing to their heritage as a hotel and restaurant chain, they took the catering at their services very seriously.
 While they weren't flawless, at a time when their competitors were struggling to serve anything edible, Fortes were usually considered "the best of a bad bunch".

 Keen to promote their name, Fortes wanted to get involved in the motorway game from the start.
 They proposed designs for both Watford Gap and Newport Pagnell, focussing on providing the highest service that would show their name in a good light.

 At Watford Gap, they were marginally pipped to the post by a more competitive tender, but at Newport Pagnell they won the contract and created a design which went on to be used as a benchmark across the country.
 The government spoke highly of them, but then Fortes had been offering to pay them a lot of rent as rent was based on turnover and Fortes were aiming for the highest end of the market.
 It wasn't a conspiracy, but it did give Fortes a head start in the early tendering processes.

 Motorway Services Ltd

 Fortes' first few services were actually operated by Motorway Services Ltd, a joint venture between Forte (92%) and Blue Star (8%).
 The latter were responsible for the fuel and recovery parts of the business, while Fortes took control of the catering and prestigious operation of the main site.
-The two got together to cover all parts of the industry and promote their names.
+The two paired up to ensure they had expertise in all areas of the industry, and to promote their two names.